 In my spare time, I go to NASCAR races, football, basketball, and baseball games.
-I’ve even donated tickets on the finish line of races to Hendrick Motorsports that were given to children with leukemia and other health problems so they could enjoy the races.
+I’ve even donated tickets for the finish line of races to Hendrick Motorsports to be given to children with leukemia and other health problems so they could enjoy the event.
 Many times, I gave my personal seats to these children.
 I was an avid Jeff Gordon fan way before he became popular.

 I’ll continue to help others achieve their best.
 I know that if I do this, it will make me a better person and doctor.